-Chase has almost 5,000 branches and 16,000 ATMs across the country, making it an obvious choice for businesses that have a presence in and outside of Texas—they have over 800 ATM and branch locations in the Houston area alone.
+Chase has almost 5,000 branches and over 16,000 ATMs across the country, making it an obvious choice for businesses that have a presence in and outside of Texas—they have over 800 ATM and branch locations in the Houston area alone.
 When you think about the amount of money you’ll save in ATM fees by having this kind of reach, you might be talking about a significant amount of money in the long run.

 Nationwide reach isn’t the only thing that makes Chase Bank a compelling option for small business owners.
 This bank also offers a wide variety of account types, each intended to serve different companies and their unique banking needs.
-There are entry-level accounts, like their Chase Total Business Checking account, that offer low monthly maintenance fees and low balance requirements to have them waived.
+There are entry-level accounts, like their Chase Business Complete Banking account, that offer low monthly maintenance fees and low balance requirements to have them waived.
 These accounts have fewer free features than others (such as free monthly deposits and wire transfers), but can help new companies get on their feet with the bare necessities.
 These accounts can also be a great option for businesses that simply don’t need a ton of features from their bank.